 Where: Hwy.
 93 North, Improvement District No. 9, AB

 Maligne, the ‘deepest canyon in the Rockies’ is an all-season beauty.
 The hike up to this one is almost as beautiful as the waterfall itself, and it’s not super difficult either!
-The easy to follow trail will take you over 6 scenic bridges – if you’re an expert, or 2 if you’re looking for something light and enjoy!
+The easy-to-follow trail will take you over 6 scenic bridges – if you’re an expert or 2 if you’re looking for something light and enjoyable!

 Where: Directions here – Jasper National Park, AB